 Trucost estimates the total greenhouse gas emissions of each company within the portfolio and the relevant benchmark, estimating both the portfolio’s proportionate share of each company’s emissions, and that of the benchmark.
 These emissions are then summed to provide the total greenhouse gas emissions of the portfolio (in tonnes of CO2 equivalent (tCO2-e) per million pounds of market capitalisation) and for the benchmark.
 More details of Trucost’s methodology can be found on its website: www.trucost.com

-According to the Trucost analysis, at 28 February 2017 the carbon footprint of the UK portion of the Affirmative Equity Fund for Charities was 270tCO2-e per million pounds of market capitalisation.
-This was 3.0% lower than its relevant benchmark, the FTSE All Share Index at the same date.
+According to the Trucost analysis, at 28 February 2018 the carbon footprint of the UK portion of the Affirmative Equity Fund for Charities was 291tCO2-e per million pounds of market capitalisation.
+This was 0.4% higher than its relevant benchmark, the FTSE All Share Index at the same date.

 The change in the Affirmative Equity Fund for Charities footprint is estimated by dividing the total carbon footprint of the Fund (measured in tCO2-e) by the number of units in the Fund; this compensates for changes in size of the Fund due to inflows/outflows and movements in market values.
 The table below compares the total footprint of the fund, the number of units and the trend in emissions per unit.